 For the Retirement Lifestyle Booster if your client is mortgage free the minimum loan amount is £60,000 which gives a monthly payment of £500 per month for 10 years.
 If your client is also using the Retirement Lifestyle Booster to repay their existing mortgage the minimum loan amount is £45,000.
 The minimum amount that can be used for income is £30,000.
 This gives a monthly payment of £250 per month for 10 years.

-Please note that if your client's mortgage product offers free legals, there's no further charge incurred for legals.
-It is important that you and your client appreciate that as the inhouse legal team is employed by the Society, it cannot act for your client or give them any specific legal advice with regard to the mortgage.
-If you and / or your client are either unclear or unhappy about the implications of this approach, please feel free to contact us.
+Please note that if your client's mortgage product offers free legals, there's no further charge for carrying out the legal work.
+It's important that you and your client appreciate that as the inhouse legal team is employed by the Society, it cannot act for your client or give them any specific legal advice with regard to the mortgage.
+If you and/or your client are either unclear or unhappy about the implications of this approach, please fee free to contact us.
 To help us process your client's mortgage as quickly as possible, your client's solicitor must be registered with the Society's solicitor panel, LMS.
 They're able to apply online: www.lms.com/lenderpanels.

 Up to what age can you take into account employed and self-employed income?